BazzaCuda/CustomMenu/README.md

 All your favorite applications, folders, Windows settings and Windows applets at your fingertips and easily accessible just by right-clicking on your desktop.

+A great alternative to the nightmarish clutter of your Windows Start Menu or even your current desktop context menu.

 Many, many exciting features.
 And it's all free. (see the Wiki for a quick preview)

 Wiki-writing has commenced, in conjunction with more beta-testing, completing functionality, and deciding on a v0.9 [pre-]release date.